mit-plv/fiat-crypto/README.md

 -----
 [![Build Status](https://api.travis-ci.org/mit-plv/fiat-crypto.png?branch=master)](https://travis-ci.org/mit-plv/fiat-crypto)

-This repository requires coq 8.9 or later.
-8.7 may work, but we don't use it ourselves.
+This repository requires Coq 8.9 or later.
+Note that if you install Coq from Ubuntu aptitude packages, you need `libcoq-ocaml-dev` in addition to `coq`.

 Git submodules are used for some dependencies.
 If you did not clone with `--recursive`, run